Sign up today for our monthly newsletter with tips to help you explore the best of Phoenix.

 Fun Fact: The massive 9-million-pound retractable roof at Chase Field can open or close in just 3 to 4 minutes.
 It was constructed to be as energy efficient as possible and therefore it actually only costs about 2 dollars to do that!

-Season schedule starts in October and ends in April
+The season schedule starts in October and ends in April.
+Playoffs can last until mid-Junes.

 Trust me, you will not want to miss this one of the great sporting events in Phoenix if they are playing at home while you are here.